Flo-Slv/Flo-Slv/README.md

 ### Hi there 👋
 My name is Flo and I'm from France.

-I'm a web developer in JavaScript, React.js, GraphQL and Node.js.
+I'm a web developer in CSS, JavaScript, React.js and Next.js.

 I am currently learning TypeScript thanks to <a href="https://www.executeprogram.com" target="_blank">Execute Program</a>.

-And I am also learning Rust 1h a day on live on Twitch !

 I love Lua which is a super language to make Neovim plugins !  ❣